 All project web pages of a student must be under the same web directory.
 The naming convention for the project web pages is prjN.html, where 1 ≤ N ≤ 14.
 Students should also prepare a 200x150 pixel thumbnail image for each project and put it in the same directory with the name convention prjN.jpg.
 For example, if the student's web directory is http://www.cs.utah.edu/~myname/courses/cs6620/, Project 1 submission should include:

 as well as all the files that are linked within prj1.html.
-Students should pick a directory before the Project 1 deadline.
+Students should pick a weg directory and email the link to the instructor before the Project 1 deadline.

-Students must also submit their source codes for each project, which should NOT be included on the project web pages.
+Students must also submit their source codes for each project via canvas.
+The project source codes should NOT be included on the project web pages or any publicly accessible web service.
 Students are highly encouraged to use C++ for their projects.

 Deadlines and Late Submissions: The deadline for each project is at noon (12:01pm) on the date indicated on the schedule (see above).
-Each student is permitted 3 late submissions without penalty, provided that the project is submitted before the next class time.
-Additional late submissions suffer a 20% penalty applied at each following class time.
+Late submissions suffer a 20% pernalty and an additional 20% penalty is applied at each following class start time.
+Therefore, a project that is submitted two weeks after its deadline can only receive up to 20% of its total points.
+If a project is submitted more than two weeks later than its deadline, it will receive no points.
+To accomodate special circumstances, first three late penalties of each student will be omited.
 No late submission is accepted for the final project without prior permission from the instructor.

 All projects are individual projects.
 Group projects are not permitted.
 Therefore, each student must write his/her own code.
 Collaboration between students is encouraged, but code sharing is not permitted.
 External libraries and source code can be used only for additional functionalities that are not core parts of the projects, and they should be clearly indicated with comments within the source code.